lithops-cloud/lithops/CONTRIBUTING.md

 Testing
 -------

-To test that all is working as expected, you must install `pytest`, navigate to the tests folder `lithops/tests/`, and execute:
+To test that everything is working as expected, you must install `pytest`, navigate to the tests folder `lithops/tests/`, and execute:
 ```bash
 pytest -v
 ```